dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-management/_index.md

 ![](image-452.jpg)

-> [!info]
+> [!note] Email-based Physician Queries Only
-Note: This is uncommon as most sites physician query is used from the MFN file not to email.
+This is uncommon as most sites physician query is used from the MFN file not to email.
 This feature was developed for a select few sites that do query through email.
 This setting must be turned on by your Project Team or CAC Support in the configuration settings.
 Once enabled this will also require a development interface